bregman-arie/devops-exercises/README.md

 <minute> <hour> <day of month> <month> <day of week> <command to execute>

-The tasks are stored in a cron file.
+The tasks are stored in a cron file, you can write in it using <code>crontab -e</code>

 Alternatively if you are using a distro with systemd it's recommended to use systemd timers.